TkRsln/ShareFile/README.md

 ▶ Multi threaded

+▶ Easy coded

 ---------------------------------------------------------
-Application uses UDP protocol for broadcasting the files that you share, TCP for sending file.
+Application uses UDP protocol for broadcasting the chunks of each files that you want to share over local network, TCP for sending all chunks.